andresin87/react-storybook/README.md

  ```

  #Test
-You can test the project in its [Github project page]( https://github.com/andresin87/react-storybook.git
+You can test the project in its [Github pages project page]( https://andresin87.github.io/react-storybook/).
-).

 This feature has been done with __@kadira/storybook-deployer__ package.